Dollah Salleh: Career statistics

-Coaching career
+Managerial career

 Dollah started his coaching career with Selangor MPPJ in 2003.
 The same year he guided the team to become the first-ever club to win the Malaysia Cup by beating Sabah 3–0.
 He later guided Selangor MPPJ to win the Malaysia Charity Shield and Malaysia Premier League in 2004.
 In 2005, Selangor signed a long deal with him.
 That year, Selangor won three trophies: the Malaysia Premier League, Malaysia FA Cup, and Malaysia Cup.
 However, in the 2005–06 season, Selangor failed to keep their momentum as they failed to win any trophy.
 Even though Selangor failed to win any trophy, Selangor kept Dollah in charge for the 2006–07 season.
 The 2007–08 season saw the revival of Selangor as they went through to the final of the Malaysia FA Cup and Malaysia Cup.
 However, they were beaten by Kedah with the same score line in the two finals.
 This failure saw Dollah let go by the management.

 In the 2009 season, Dollah reunited with his old partner Zainal.
 This time they played the role of manager and coach for Kuantan Port-Shahzan Muda.
 In the middle of the 2009 season, he went on to coach Pahang, replacing Tajuddin Noor.
 After successfully helping Pahang lift its first Malaysia Cup in 21 years, Dollah signed on to coach PDRM for the 2014 season in the Malaysian second-tier league.
 In his only season with PDRM, he guided them to the 2014 Malaysia Premier League title and a promotion to the Super League.

 Dollah was appointed as the new head coach of Malaysia national team in June 2014, signing a 2-year contract.
 He led Malaysia to second place in the 2014 AFF Championship.
 However, he received much criticism as he was responsible for twin 0–6 defeats at the hands of Palestine and Oman, and the team's failure to get three points against Timor Leste, Bangladesh and Hong Kong, and losing to Tajikistan and Syria that were once at the same standard as Malaysia earlier in 2014.
 On 3 September 2015, he had similar fate as Otto Rehhagel (12–0 loss), Aji Santoso (10–0 loss) and Luiz Felipe Scolari (1–7 loss) when his straw the largest record defeat of the national team, a 0–10 loss at the hands of the United Arab Emirates.
 This subsequently led him to resign as the head coach.